-Any staff with reasonable cause to suspect child abuse or neglect shall be responsible for immediately reporting every case, whether ascertained or suspected, of abuse or neglect resulting in physical or mental injury to a student by other than accidental means.
+Any staff and all other persons employed by the Educational Service Provider who are mandatory reporters under the law with reasonable cause to suspect child abuse or neglect shall be responsible for immediately reporting every case, whether ascertained or suspected, of abuse or neglect resulting in physical or mental injury to a student by other than accidental means.

-The staff member shall immediately call the local office of the Department of Human Services and make the appropriate report within seventy-two (72) hours following the verbal report.
+The staff member or other mandatory reporter shall immediately call the local office of the Department of Human Services and make the appropriate report within seventy-two (72) hours following the verbal report.
 The staff member shall make a written report on a form prescribed by the Department.
 He/She shall also notify the appropriate administrator, according to the Academy's Reporting Procedure for Student Abuse or Neglect.